 Disturbing the Peace Explained

 Disturbing the Peace or Disorderly Conduct can be charged on its own or in conjunction with other felony or misdemeanor cases.
 The possible factual situations that could result in this type of charge are varied.
-Even though this charge may not be a theft offense or weapons charge, it is serious and can result in jail and probation for as long as two years with extensive terms, conditions and financial obligations.
+Even though this charge may not be a theft offense or weapons charge, it is serious and can result in jail and probation for as long as two years with extensive terms, conditions, and financial obligations.
 A good criminal defense lawyer can often make the difference between a conviction and a dismissal.

 The state law regarding disturbing the peace is MCL 750.170 and says, “disturbance of lawful meetings—Any person who shall make or excite any disturbance or contention in any tavern, store or grocery, manufacturing establishment or any other business place or in any street, lane, alley, highway, public building, grounds or park, or at any election or other public meeting where citizens are peaceably and lawfully assembled, shall be guilty of a misdemeanor.”

-The law firm of LEWIS & DICKSTEIN, P.L.L.C. offers a unique “team” approach.
-Most firms will assign you to one attorney and that person either attempts to defend you alone or re-assigns your case to a less-experienced associate.
-At LEWIS & DICKSTEIN, P.L.L.C. you have the benefit of the many years of experience of all our firms attorneys.
-Each one of LEWIS & DICKSTEIN, P.L.L.C.’s attorneys is involved and participates in the representation and has decades of experience.
-Our client’s have the benefit of the collective effort of all of our firm’s attorneys.
+LEWIS & DICKSTEIN, P.L.L.C. offers a unique “team” approach.
+Most firms will assign you to one attorney, and that person either attempts to defend you alone or re-assigns your case to a less-experienced associate.
+At LEWIS & DICKSTEIN, P.L.L.C., you have the benefit of the many years of experience of all our firm’s attorneys.
+Each of LEWIS & DICKSTEIN, P.L.L.C.’s attorneys are involved, participate in the representation, and have decades of experience.
+Our clients have the benefit of the collective effort of all of our firm’s attorneys.
 We take great pride in our record of success and tenacious representation of our clients.